Gathering deep insights into communities from advanced data science methods and geospatial analytics

 Dr. Lisa Lines joins the Association of State and Territorial Health Officials (ASTHO) Public Health Review Morning Edition podcast to discuss how the RTI Rarity tool can help public health leaders measure, predict, and respond to social factors that impact population health.

 The American Heart Association's goRED Talks help educate, entertain, and inspire women to take action and prioritize their heart health.
-View Dr. Stephanie Hawkins' presentation during the Health Equity goRED Talk, where she uses RTI Rarity data to understand and visualize her personal experience with health equity.
+View Dr. Stephanie Hawkins' presentation during the goRED Talk, where she uses RTI Rarity data to understand and visualize her personal experience with access to health care.